vihugoos/rentalx-cars/README.md

 **RF** (<i>Functional Requirements</i>)
 - It must be possible to register a specification for a car.
-- It must be possible to list all specifications.
-- It must be possible to list all cars.
 - The user responsible for the registration must be an administrator user.

 **RN** (<i>Business Rules</i>)